National Fur Trade Symposium

 Business Meeting – Bicentennial Discussion The main purpose of the business meeting is to formally recognize Fort Union Trading Post NHS as the location of the next National Fur Trade Symposium, September 20-23, 2028 to celebrate the bicentennial of the fort.
 There will also be discussions on potential coordination of marketing of bicentennial events, especially at rendezvous and fur trade sites over the next two decades.

 Symposium Schedule – September 12-15, 2024.
 Four-day event with presentations on Friday & Saturday at the Pinedale Library, auto tours on Thursday & Sunday, and special evening programs with dinner on Thursday, Friday & Saturday.
-Audience of about 200 expected composed of mostly fur trade enthusiasts.
-Programs held at Pinedale Library and Museum of the Mountain Man.
+Audience of about 150 is expected composed of fur trade enthusiasts and those wanting to hear from the masters.
+Programs will held at Pinedale Library and Museum of the Mountain Man.

-Registration – Early registration is now available either by printed form or online.
-Registration is $200 ($225 after August 1, 2024) and will include all presentations, special programs, meals (lunch Friday & Saturday, dinner Thursday, Friday & Saturday), auto tours, and printed copy of proceedings.
-Library sessions are space limited, but ala carte options for given sessions will be made available at a later date if space permits.
-We are working on options to purchase ala carte evening meals at the museum.
-Check back here for updates.
+Registration – There is still time to register either by printed form or online.
+Registration is $225 and will include all presentations, special programs, meals (lunch Friday & Saturday, dinner Thursday, Friday & Saturday), auto tours, and printed copy of proceedings.
+Library sessions are space limited, but ala carte options for given sessions will be made available as space space permits.

-Lodging is paid separate directly to establishments, but Symposium block discounts have been arranged with some hotels.
+Lodging is paid separate directly to establishments.
+Symposium block discounts were arranged with some hotels, but those blocks have expired.
+It is up o the hotels whether they will still provide those discounts .
 See Lodging Chart for details (updated Jan 31, 2024).

 Symposium Proceedings – An official proceedings will be developed after the Symposium and mailed to all registered attendees.
 Programs will be filmed and excerpts or full video will be posted on the internet.